 During activation, a consistency check can be performed for the model.

-However the problem with this is that while the CIF may show errors, it still will often bring over the objects in any case.
-The CIF errors actually say more about the ability of the objects to be used once they get into SCM than about whether CIF intends to bring over the objects.
+However, the problem with this is that while the CIF may show errors, it still will often bring over the objects in any case.
+The CIF errors say more about the ability of the objects to be used once they get into APO than about whether CIF intends to bring over the objects.
 You can find out by activating the model.
 See below.

 Importance of the Variant to the CFM1 Transaction

 You can also create a variant on the CFM2 transaction.
 However, that variant will have to do with the options on this screen and will not affect the combination of product location or the objects to be brought over.
 That is controlled by the integration model.
 Those items are set as variants on the CFM1 transaction.